koenrane/KR-new-site/content/seeking-power-is-often-convergently-instrumental-in-mdps.md

 ![](https://assets.turntrout.com/static/images/posts/t2ehjr9rpad3qpbofesw.avif)
 <br/>Figure: To travel as quickly as possible to a randomly selected coordinate on Earth, one likely begins by driving to the nearest airport.
 Although it's possible that the coordinate is within driving distance, it's not likely.
 Driving to the airport is convergently instrumental for travel-related goals.

-But wait!
+Wait!
 What if you have a private jet that can fly anywhere in the world?
 Then going to the airport isn’t convergently instrumental anymore.

 Generally, it’s hard to know what’s _optimal_ for most goals.
 It’s easier to say that some small set of “terminal options” has _low_ optimality probability and _low_ POWER.
 For example, this is true of shutdown, if we represent hard shutdown as a single terminal state: _a priori_, it’s improbable for this terminal state to be optimal among all possible terminal states.